Ashhar04/Ashhar04/README.md

 - 👋 Hi, I’m @Ashhar04
 - 👀 I’m interested in data organisation and analysis of the same
-- 🌱 I’m currently a student from SMIT pursuing B.tech in IT
+- 🌱 I’ve a B.Tech Degree in IT
 - 📫 You can reach me at my Linkedin at - linkedin.com/in/ashhar-sumaan-raza-88416a1b8 /or/ can mail me at - ashhar04raza@gmail.com

 <!---